Sieep-Coding/sieep-coding.github.io/src/pages/posts/luniv-strings.md

 # Utility First Thinking in JavaScript

-There are certain tasks you complete with JavaScript repeatedly when working on enterprise systems.
-A lot of times, building your own library can be beneficial—it gives you improved control over your code.
+There are certain tasks you complete with [JavaScript](https://en.wikipedia.org/wiki/JavaScript) repeatedly when working on enterprise systems.
+A lot of times, building your own library can be beneficial.

 In this blog post, I'll breakdown some code of my [new string library (under development)](https://github.com/Sieep-Coding/luniv-strings/tree/main) and how it contributes to a utility-first approach in JavaScript that seems to have been lost in the age of frameworks.